RAPS

 Kenny Lu,

-Scientist and Principal Investigator of the RAPS effort
+Human-Centered AI Scientist and Principal Investigator of RAPS

-To accomplish adaptability, RAPS will use probabilistic models that will continue to provide predictions and assessments even if sensors on RCVs become degraded or unavailable.
+• Adaptability.
+RAPS will continue to provide predictions and assessments even if onboard sensors become degraded or unavailable.

-The modularity conferred by the system’s probabilistic models will make it easy to maintain and be reusable for constructing new prediction models, which will reduce the time and costs of maintaining RCV mission readiness.
+• Modularity.
+RAPS will be easy to maintain.
+It will help new prediction models, which will reduce the time and costs of maintaining RCV mission readiness.

-RAPS will accomplish accessibility through its intuitive human-machine interface, which will allow users across all levels of operation to independently update and sustain the system.
+• Accessibility.
+An intuitive HMI will allow users across all levels of operation to independently update and sustain the system.
 RAPS will also enable users to integrate their domain knowledge into the system to yield better predictions.

 RAPS identifies gaps in maintenance workflows and tags users for knowledge capture, enabling the system to make better predictions.

-The development of RAPS draws on Charles River’s extensive experience in robotics and autonomy and innovation in the fields of probabilistic programming and explainable AI.
-RAPS also gives us an opportunity to team up with small businesses with expertise in other domains, including sensors and custom hardware, to create a collaborative solution for the Army to modularize their approach to RCV sustainment.
+RAPS draws on Charles River’s extensive experience in robotics and autonomy and innovation in the fields of probabilistic programming and explainable AI.
+RAPS also gives us an opportunity to team up with small businesses with expertise in other domains, including sensors and custom hardware, to create a collaborative and modular solution for RCV sustainment.

-The designs developed under RAPS can also be applied to the fields of vehicle health monitoring and predictive health maintenance.
+The designs developed under RAPS can also apply to the fields of vehicle health monitoring and predictive health maintenance.

 Contact us to learn more about RAPS and our other robotics and autonomy capabilities.

-This material is based upon work supported by the USA-ACC-APG under Contract No. W91CRB21C0037.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the USA-ACC-APG or Army Futures Command.
+This material is based upon work supported by the U.S. Army Small Business Innovation Research Program Office and the U.S. Army Futures Command under Contract No. W911NF-22-C-0018 and W91CRB-21-C-0037.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. Army Small Business Innovation Research Program Office and the U.S. Army Futures Command.

 Our passion for science and engineering drives us to find impactful, actionable solutions.